StephennFernandes/pytorch-dumps/README.md

 # pytorch-dumps
-my mega dump of pytorch implemntations
+my mega dump of pytorch implementations, tricks and techniques